ANSSI-FR/rust-guide/src/en/unsafe/generalities.md

 ## A keyword with two usages

-As described in [@rust-reference], the `unsafe` keyword is used both for marking unsafety in an API and unlocking unsafety in the implementation.
+As described in the [Rust Reference @rust-reference], the `unsafe` keyword is used both for marking unsafety in an API and unlocking unsafety in the implementation.

 ### `unsafe` marking